karimagnusson/zio-path/README.md

 def extUpper: String
 def extLower: String
-def relTo(dir: ZDir): ZFile // The rest of the path relative to dir def assert: IO[IOException, ZFile] // Assert that the file axists and hat it is a file def create: Task[ZFile] def size: IO[IOException, Long] def isEmpty: IO[IOException, Boolean]
+def relTo(dir: ZDir): ZFile // The rest of the path relative to dir def assert: IO[IOException, ZFile] // Assert that the file axists and that it is a file def create: Task[ZFile] def size: IO[IOException, Long] def isEmpty: IO[IOException, Boolean]